HackYourFutureBelgium/home/coaches/coaching-roles.md

 * Coordinating class with your assistant coaches
 * Being available a minimum of 3 hours a week to answer questions on Slack (any time during the week)

+> During covid-time you will be in charge of the online All Together sessions.

 ---